 Skip to main content

 Prequel Import emits webhooks for a number of event types.
-You can subscribe to specific event types and configure delivery through HTTPS, Slack, or PagerDuty using the POST /webhooks endpoint.
+You can subscribe to specific event types and configure delivery through HTTPS, Slack, PagerDuty, or Datadog using the /webhooks endpoints.

 Webhook Event Types